 - Required-Healthy Church Teams, congregations, and those part of an in-person worship must follow the directives in this TAM. - Required-All churches need to submit their plans to return to in-person worship and gatherings to their District Superintendent ten (10) days in advance of their first in-person worship service. - Any child that can comply with the requirements of the TAM may attend in-person services in this stage. - Required-If a person is not able to wear a mask, the person cannot attend an in-person service in this stage or any stage where a mask is required.
 If a person has breathing difficulties and cannot wear a mask, the person cannot attend an in-person service or any stage where a mask is required. - Required-Individuals must do a pre-attendance temperature check before arriving (temperature must be less than 100.4 degrees Fahrenheit-means no fever).
 If you have a fever or you are sick without a fever, stay home. - Required-With the exception of Drive-In services only, everyone must wear a mask as directed when attending a service on church property.
 Persons should bring their own masks as the church will not provide masks as a matter of course.
 Masks need to be two layers thick.
 The nose and mouth must be covered at all times.
 As a general rule, the church will not be required to provide hand sanitizer because churches may not be able to obtain enough for use for members and guests.
 If anyone wants or needs hand sanitizer, the person must bring it.
-The church will not be supplying other personal protective equipment
+The church will not be supplying other personal protective equipment ("PPE") for anyone.
+Persons who have been fully vaccinated may remove their masks when they have reached their properly distanced seating areas in an outdoor service only.
+Masks are required for all persons during congregational singing.

-("PPE") for anyone.8